alliander-opensource/decentralized-auth/raspberry-pi-client/README.md

 export SEED=<seed>
 ```

-Start the client with `npm start`, e.g.:
+Start the client with `npm start`.

 ## Running the application locally